top of page

 Neon tubes, wood, velvet.
 42 × 48 in.

-Purchase of this piece includes the head of Medusa, and optional consultation for design of a matching location-specific altar.
+Purchase of this piece includes the neon Medusa, and a one-on-one consultation for design of a matching location-specific altar.

 Second product photo by HANK LOVES NEON (https://hanklovesneon.com/) 2022, used with permission.